redhat-na-ssa/hobbyist-guide-to-rhoai/docs/09-configure-distributed-workloads.md

 - The sum of the memory requests is less than or equal to 36Gi.
 - The total number of pods is less than or equal to 5.

-> [!IMPORTANT]
+> [!TIP]
-> Replace the example quota values (9 CPUs, 36 GiB memory, and 5 NVIDIA GPUs) with the appropriate values for your cluster queue.
+> Replace the example quota values (9 CPUs, 36 GiB memory, and 5 NVIDIA GPUs) with the appropriate values for your cluster queue in a real world scenario.
 The cluster queue will start a distributed workload only if the total required resources are within these quota limits, otherwise the cluster queue does not admit the distributed workload..
 Only homogenous NVIDIA GPUs are supported.

 ## Steps